 The story of Genghis Khan and his ravaging horsemen, who, by brilliant military strategies, created the foundations for the greatest empire the world has ever seen, is well known.
 Through his enormous conquests in the early 13th century, this commander from the Mongolian steppes forged an empire that stretched from China in the east, westward to what is now Eastern Europe.

-The exhibition includes fantastic exhibits on international loan, some of them actually from the time of Genghis Khan, as well as many wonderful artefacts brought back by Danish expeditions over the years, not least those led by Henning Haslund-Christensen in the 1930s.
+The exhibition included fantastic exhibits of international loans, some of them actually from the time of Genghis Khan, as well as many wonderful artefacts brought back by Danish expeditions over the years, especially those led by Henning Haslund-Christensen in the 1930s.
 Danish nomad research represents a major initiative in international anthropology, and the many expeditions have resulted in rich collections being amassed at both Moesgaard Museum and the National Museum of Denmark.

-The exhibition On the steppes of Genghis Khan – Mongolia’s nomads has been developed by Moesgaard Museum in collaboration with the National Museum of Denmark and will show at Moesgaard until April 2019, after which it will be shown in the National Museum of Denmark’s Egmont Hall.
+The exhibition On the steppes of Genghis Khan – Mongolia’s nomads was developed by Moesgaard Museum in collaboration with the National Museum of Denmark.

-The exhibition is supported by Augustinus Fonden, Aage og Johanne Louis-Hansens Fond and Spar Nord Fonden.
+The exhibition was supported by Augustinus Fonden, Aage og Johanne Louis-Hansens Fond and Spar Nord Fonden.